prabjot09/multiversioning-dynamic-load-balancing/README.md

      1. ``sudo docker run -e "REGISTRY_HOST=<HOST_IP> -e "REGISTRY_PORT=10000 -e "HOST_NAME=<HOST_IP> -e "SERVICE_PORT=<LB_PORT>" -p <PORT1>:8080 -d sgholami/teastore-recommender:SingleTrain``
      2. ``sudo docker run -e "REGISTRY_HOST=<HOST_IP> -e "REGISTRY_PORT=10000 -e "HOST_NAME=<HOST_IP> -e "SERVICE_PORT=<LB_PORT>" -p <PORT2>:8080 -d sgholami/teastore-recommender:MultipleTrain``
   5. Switch the current working directory to the root directory of this repository.
 Then, open the file `conf/nginx.conf`
-  6. Edit the `upstream` block in the file to correctly configure the load balancer by following the given format and replace the parameters <...> with information specific for you.
+  6. Edit the `upstream` block in the file to correctly configure the load balancer by following the given format and replace the parameters <...> with information specific for you (pt=50 is recommended).
 Further guidance for this can be found [here](#lb-config).

 ``
 upstream backend {